 Robert

-known as the Oconto "River Drivers" and on its
+company was first known as the Oconto "River Drivers" and

 regiment left the state July 15th, going to Baltimore,